marbatlle/marbatlle.github.io/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
+Hello.

-Biotechnologist with a great interest in learning how to apply Bioinformatics to Precision Medicine.
-The aim of this site is to summary all the notes and resources curated during this learning path.
+I'm a biotechnologist with a great interest in learning how to apply Bioinformatics to Precision Medicine.
+The aim of this site is to summary all the notes and resources curated during this learning journey to achieve this goal.